The WormBoss worm control program for Tasmania has five components that are most effective when used in combination.

 - Ewes going onto crop that is to be kept low worm-risk for weaners, as well as the weaners before they use the paddock.

-- Sheep showing apparent signs of barber’s pole worm (especially during January in the summer rainfall region and on irrigation summer pastures).
+- Sheep showing apparent signs of barber’s pole worm (especially during January in the summer rainfall region and on irrigated summer pastures).